bonni208/Business_Ethics/Business_Ethics.md

-Which of the following statements about ethical dilemmas is true?

-[[ ]] Ethical dilemmas rarely occur in business decisions [[ ]] Ethical dilemmas involve clear-cut choices with no competing values [[X]] Ethical dilemmas involve situations where there are competing moral principles or values [[ ]] Ethical dilemmas are always easy to resolve

 What is the significance of recognizing ethical grey areas in business?

 [[ ]] It simplifies decision-making
-[[ ]] It eliminates the need for critical thinking [[X]] It highlights the need for ethical reasoning and reflection on principles [[ ]] It ensures compliance with laws and regulations
+[[ ]] It eliminates the need for critical thinking [[X]] It highlights the need for ethical reasoning and reflection on values and principles [[ ]] It ensures compliance with laws and regulations

-Fill in the Blank Question:

-While something may be legal, it can still be considered [[unethical]], highlighting the distinction between legality and ethics.

 ### 01.01 | Let's get personal
-I'm going to be asking you to get personal in this class.
-Applying what you're learning in the uniqueness that only you can bring.
-I want us to have fun together, yes, yet take our responsibility to love our neighbors quite seriously.
-Talking about some of the issues we will explore can bump up against our identities and unique cultural contexts.
+I’m going to ask you to bring your whole self into this class, applying what you’re learning through your own experiences, values, and context.
+We’ll have fun together, but we will also take seriously our responsibility to love our neighbors.
+Some of the topics we explore may challenge our identities and cultural perspectives, and that’s part of the work.

+#### **Imago Dei as our foundation**

+A central concept guiding our time together is *Imago Dei*—Latin for “image of God.”
+Rooted in Genesis 1:27, it affirms that every person is created with inherent dignity and worth.
+This belief shapes how we approach ethics and values in a business context.

-#### Imago Dei at the foundation
+Keeping *Imago Dei* at the center means:

-One concept I ask that we keep at the center throughout our time together is Imago Dei.
-It is central to Christian beliefs and has significant implications for various aspects of life, including bringing our ethics and values into a business context.
-Imago Dei is Latin for "Image of God."
-It is a fundamental concept in Christian theology that asserts that every human being is created in the image and likeness of God.
-This concept is derived from the Bible, specifically from the book of Genesis, where it is stated:

-> "So God created humanity in God's own image; male and female, God created them" (Genesis 1:27).

-Here's why Imago Dei is essential to consider when studying business ethics in such contexts:

-1. **Inherent Human Dignity:** Imago Dei underscores the inherent worth and dignity of every human being.
-It reminds Christians that all individuals, regardless of their roles in business or society, possess an intrinsic value that should be respected and upheld.
-This perspective challenges unethical practices such as exploitation, discrimination, or unjust treatment of employees, customers, or stakeholders.

-2. **Ethical Decision-Making:** Recognizing the image of God in every person serves as a moral compass in business ethics.
-Christian business students and professionals are encouraged to make ethical decisions that reflect God's values, such as honesty, integrity, and compassion.
-This means considering the welfare of others, being fair in business dealings, and avoiding actions that harm individuals or the community.

-3. **Compassion and Empathy:** Imago Dei encourages empathy and compassion in business interactions.
-Understanding that all individuals are created in God's image promotes a sense of responsibility to care for others, including employees, suppliers, and customers.
-This perspective fosters a business environment that prioritizes the well-being of all stakeholders.

-4. **Social Responsibility:** Christians often emphasize the concept of stewardship, which means responsibly managing resources and relationships.
-Imago Dei reinforces the idea that Christians have a duty to be socially responsible in their business practices.
-This includes ethical considerations related to environmental sustainability, philanthropy, and community engagement.

-5. **Conflict Resolution:** When ethical conflicts arise in business, considering Imago Dei can guide conflict resolution processes.
-Viewing others as bearers of God's image encourages Christians to seek peaceful and just resolutions, promoting reconciliation and forgiveness rather than hostility or retaliation.

-6. **Ethical Accountability:** The belief in Imago Dei reminds Christians of their ultimate accountability to God for their actions, including their business decisions.
-This accountability encourages transparency, integrity, and the pursuit of ethical excellence in business practices.

-Imago Dei is a foundational concept in Christian theology that has a profound impact on how business ethics is approached as Christians.
-It highlights the inherent dignity of all people, guides ethical decision-making, promotes compassion and social responsibility, and emphasizes accountability to a higher moral standard.
-Ultimately, it encourages a holistic and ethical approach to conducting business that aligns with Christian values and principles.
+- **Honoring human dignity** by rejecting exploitation, discrimination, and unjust treatment.
+- **Guiding ethical decisions** with integrity, honesty, and care for others.
+- **Practicing compassion and empathy** toward employees, customers, and communities.
+- **Embracing social responsibility** through stewardship, sustainability, and community engagement.
+- **Approaching conflict thoughtfully**, seeking justice, reconciliation, and respect.
+- **Living with accountability**, recognizing responsibility beyond legal compliance.

+Together, *Imago Dei* calls us to see business ethics not as rule-following, but as a commitment to honoring the full humanity of everyone affected by our decisions.

 What is the meaning of Imago Dei?